-21 Both A.A.
+36 Both A.A.
 World Services, Inc., and The A.A.
-Grapevine, Inc. are now membership corporations; their members are the Trustees
+Grapevine, Inc. are now membership corporations; their members are the Trustees.

-22 The directorate of A.A.
+37 The directorate of A.A.
 World Services, Inc. is now composed of: the G.S.O. general manager, who is the president of A.A.W.S.; a G.S.O. staff member, who is a vice-president; two regional Trustees; two general service Trustees; three non-Trustee directors.
 Its rotating chairperson is a Trustee.

-23 Today A.A.
+38 Today A.A.
 Grapevine, Inc., has nine directors.
 The Corporate Board is publisher of the magazine; the chief operating officer is president.
 Two members of the board are general service Trustees; two are regional Trustees; one is a non-alcoholic Trustee; three are non-Trustee directors.
 Production and management of the Grapevine are given over to a full-time paid staff.
 One staff member is a member of the Corporate Board.

-The Editorial Board assists the editor and his staff in determining the editorial policy, slant and content of the magazine.
-It relieves the editor (up to now, a volunteer) of some of his workload.
-It surveys and makes recommendations respecting Grapevine promotional material going to the groups.
-It gives our makeup men, artists and writers both status and coherence in their joint efforts.
-And it is a training ground for future editors.
-Our Editorial Board therefore is the chief guarantor of the magazine's quality and editorial continuity.
-Every new generation of workers will raise certain questions about these two corporate questions: "Why can't both of them be consolidated into the General Service Board?"
+questions: "Why can't both of them be consolidated into the General Service Board?"
 Or "Why can't the Grapevine be merged into A.A.
-World Services, Inc., thus placing all active Headquarters operations under a single management?"
+World Services, Inc., thus placing all active

+Headquarters operations under a single management?"
 These questions have already been discussed under previous Concepts.
 We have concluded that the General Service Board is an unsuitable vehicle for an operating corporation; that because the Grapevine is such a dissimilar operation, and because we ought not concentrate too much money and executive authority in a single entity, there should be no merger of A.A.
 World Services and The A.A.
 Grapevine.
 Upon these points we seem well agreed - at least, as of now.